tableau/embedding-playbook/index.md

 **SAML, OpenID, Active Directory, Kerberos** - For environments that already use one of these systems, they can be leveraged to achieve Single Sign-On (and to leverage database security in the case of Kerberos).

 **Salesforce Canvas Adapter** - Application to enable Single Sign-On when embedding in Salesforce.
-Embedding Tableau views into Salesforce gives you the insight of Tableau dashboards where sales people are spending their time, filtered to the correct account/opportunity/etc. To enable the use of trusted authentication or SAML in Salesforce, you must set up this middle-ware adapater.
+Embedding Tableau views into Salesforce gives you the insight of Tableau dashboards where sales people are spending their time, filtered to the correct account/opportunity/etc. To enable the use of trusted authentication or SAML in Salesforce, you must set up this middle-ware adapter.

 **Mobile App Bootstrap** - Samples/Templates for embedding in mobile apps.
 A great way to get up and running if you have mobile apps and want to include Tableau content or if you want a customized mobile experience for Tableau.